 - Reproductive health history.
 Long-term exposure to estrogen affects your risk of breast cancer.
 You are at higher risk if you had your first period before age 12 or reached menopause after age 55.

 These recommendations apply to women of average risk who do not have a gene mutation, strong family history of breast cancer, or other major risk factors.
 Regardless of risk, women of all ages should be seen by their physician on a regular basis as part of general screening.

-- If you have a significantly elevated risk level, mammogram screening at a younger age and the use of MRI screening may be warranted.
+- If you have a significantly elevated risk, mammograms at a younger age and the use of MRI may be warranted.

 - If you have a strong family history of breast cancer, screening usually starts five to 10 years before the youngest person in your family with the disease was diagnosed.

-If you believe you are at high risk, speak to your doctor or be seen at our Center for Cancer Genetics and Prevention to determine which types of cancer screening tests are best for you, and how often you should be screened.
+If you believe you are at high risk, speak to your doctor or request an appointment at our Center for Cancer Genetics and Prevention to determine which types of cancer screening tests are best for you, and how often you should be screened.